-In such a situation, it may make sense to look into the possibility of getting a nonimmigrant (temporary) visa.
+In such a situation, it might make sense to look into the possibility of getting a nonimmigrant (temporary) visa.
 But you’ll need to understand the pluses and minuses first.

-Obtaining a nonimmigrant visa can help you get to know the United States, make sure you really want to live there, and develop connections that might lead to a green card – for example, with potential employers.
-If you happen to fall in love, you may even qualify for a green card based on marriage.
+Obtaining a nonimmigrant visa can help you get to know the United States, make sure you really want to live there, and develop connections that might lead to a green card; for example, connections with potential employers.
+If you happen to fall in love, you might even qualify for a green card based on marriage.

-If you truly need or want a nonimmigrant visa so you can go to the U.S. right away, but are definitely planning to apply for a green card later, you should probably not begin the process of applying for a green card (for example, by having a relative or employer file a visa petition on your behalf) until you have less need to travel.
+If you truly need or want a nonimmigrant visa so you can go to the U.S. right away, but are definitely planning to apply for a green card later, you should probably not begin the process of applying for a green card (for example, by having a relative or employer file an I-130 or I-140 petition on your behalf) until you have less need to travel.
 When you can wait for the green card to come through without too much inconvenience, only then should you start applying for one.